-NIF Online is giving Nomad Gate readers 10% off with the code nomadgate, which makes it a lot more cheaper than getting a lawyer to do it.
+NIF Online is giving Nomad Gate readers 10% off their NIF with the following code:

 If there is anything you will need a lawyer for the most, it will be your actual application submission.
 This is where Portuguese bureaucracy and dealing with the authorities come into play the most.
 It’s worth noting that many lawyers charge higher amounts for this, but then include the other things like reviewing the fund and fiscal representation for free together with payment for the application.
 Overall you can expect the average price for the initial application for a single applicant to be around €4,000 to €6,000, and they usually charge €0 to €1,000 for additional family members.